bark0de/CMPINF-0010-FP/README.md

 We are group 7 on canvas, Team Sludge Hammer
 Isaiah Henck [ish59@pitt.edu] and Tom Neill-DeMarco[tjd83@pitt.edu]

 We have sought out to find the best neighborhoods in Pittsburgh using different datasets from the Western Pennsylvainia Regional Database.
 We have used data related to poverty, arrests, and resturant inspection violations.
-We have combined all these datasets to create the metric "liveability", which will be scaled from 0-100 and will be used to grade all of the communities of Pittsburgh.
+We have combined all of these datasets to create the metric "liveability", which will be scaled from 0-100 and will be used to grade all of the communities of Pittsburgh.

 ## Which Pittsburgh neighborhood is the most liveable?
 Our project looks to answer that by analyzing datasets that yield information related to aspects of living.